 The 2016 edition also added a third method for filling fastener holes – “Fill holes with material listed for this use and installed in accordance with the manufacturer’s procedures.”
 This acknowledges the use of caulk or other materials that can be used to fill holes, but only if the material is listed for filling holes in fire doors.
 If a product has been tested and listed for filling voids in walls or other surfaces, that does not necessarily mean that it can be used to fill holes in fire door assemblies.
 At this time, there are very few products that have been listed for use in fire doors and there are strict limitations on where it is used; it’s important to verify the manufacturer’s listings regarding the size of the hole, the door or frame material, and the rating of the assembly.
 While previous editions of the standard did not specifically mention the use of a filler material, it may be allowed as an equivalency (NFPA 80 Section 1.4).

 Holes that are not fastener holes are considered a field modification.
-This means that approval for repair must be obtained from the listing laboratory, via the door or frame manufacturer.
-To determine whether an existing hole may be covered by a filler plate, or whether covering existing holes with new hardware is sufficient, the door / frame manufacturer should be contacted to ensure that the proposed solution is acceptable.
+This means that approval for the repair must be obtained from the listing laboratory, via the door or frame manufacturer.
+To determine whether an existing hole may be covered by a filler plate, or whether covering existing holes with new hardware is sufficient, the door or frame manufacturer should be contacted to ensure that the proposed solution is acceptable.
 If alterations are conducted in compliance with NFPA 80, the fire door assembly is not typically required to be re-labeled in the field, but beginning with the 2013 edition of NFPA 80, a fire door assembly inspection must be conducted after maintenance work is completed.
-The 2013 and 2016 editions of the standard also require inspections after installation of the assembly, as well as annually.
+The 2013, 2016, and 2019 editions of the standard also require inspections after installation of the assembly, as well as annually.